 Where you want to test a small amount of detailed information, such as ad copy or elements of specific packaging design, virtual reality can give you some data about consumer interaction with the item, but it may not be the most effective way to test it.

-Where it comes into its own, however, is in testing out how consumers interact with a physical environment, especially a sizeable one.
-Examples of how this could include:
+Where it’s most useful is in testing out how consumers interact with a physical environment, especially a sizeable one.
+Examples include:

 - How shoppers navigate a particular category in store.
 For example, where do they dwell, what products do they spend time looking at, which do they pick up and how many do they look at before putting one in their trolley?